garybuckle/array_methods/README.md

 - [The Reduce method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/reduce)

 This project is by no means a production ready, optimised project.
 It merely attempts to decipher two very useful array methods that are essential for web developers.
+There is also a pdf of the presentation used to explain the methods.

 I hope you find it useful!